manuelbb-upb/RadialBasisFunctionModels.jl/docs/src/RBFModels.md

 Dependencies of this module:

 ````@example RBFModels
+import DynamicPolynomials as DP
-using DynamicPolynomials, StaticPolynomials
+using StaticPolynomials
 using ThreadSafeDicts
 using Memoize: @memoize
 using StaticArrays
+using LinearAlgebra: norm
+using Lazy: @forward

 import Flux.Zygote as Zyg
-using Flux.Zygote: Buffer, @adjoint
+#using Flux.Zygote: Buffer, @adjoint
 ````

 # Radial Basis Function Models